krausality/PNML_Frontend/README.md

 ### Method 1: Docker Compose (Recommended)

 Docker Compose simplifies the management of building and running the container.

+> **⚠️ Subdirectory Deployment:** If deploying under a subdirectory, modify the Dockerfile's `RUN npm run build` line to include `--base-href /your-path/` before building.
+See the [detailed example](#method-3-deployment-via-a-container-registry-cicd-workflow) below for the exact Dockerfile modification.

 ### **0. Add the following file to your project's root directory `./PNML_Frontend`:**